lawrencedizon/lawrencedizon/README.md

 ### 🤖 Tribe

-An AI-powered platform exploring how software can help people organize information, gain clarity, and make better decisions through personalized experiences.
+AI-powered platform exploring how software can help people organize information, gain clarity, and make better decisions through personalized experiences.

 <a href="YOUR_TRIBE_LINK"><strong>View Project →</strong></a>